Byadiso/savingforfuture/README.md

 # LearnBywritingV3

 LearnBywritingV3 is a project made to improve the language learning process via writing and reading.
 With learnByWritingV3, you build easily your writing,journing easy.
-This time V3 is implemented using improved technologies like React, Firebase, Redux, socket.io and more.
+This time V3 is implemented using improved technologies like React, Firebase, Redux and more.

 # TABLE OF CONTENTS